 Top tools to implement Infrastructure as Code

 With the help of CloudFormation, you can easily and quickly provision and manage different AWS and third-party resources with IaC.

 - Scales your resources and automates resource management by integrating with different AWS resources.

 - Leverages open-source CLi to build resource providers for provisioning and managing third-party application resources.

-- Codes your infrastructure from scratch using a preferred template language, while CloudFormation provisions and manages the stack and resources described in the template.
+- Codes your infrastructure from scratch using a preferred template language, while CloudFormation provisions and manages the tech stack and resources described in the template.

 It’s an open-source configuration management tool.
 Puppet’s main function is to manage multiple application servers simultaneously.